 About the CFA Institute University Affiliation Program

-The University of Canterbury (UC)’s Bachelor of Commerce major in Finance has been acknowledged as incorporating at least 70 percent of the CFA Program Candidate Body of Knowledge (CBOK) and as placing emphasis on the CFA Institute Code of Ethics and Standards of Practice within the program.
-The programme positions students to obtain the Chartered Financial Analyst® designation, which has become the most respected and recognised investment credential in the world.
+The University of Canterbury (UC)’s Bachelor of Commerce major in Finance and Master of Business major in Financial Management have been acknowledged as incorporating at least 70 percent of the CFA Program Candidate Body of Knowledge (CBOK) and as placing emphasis on the CFA Institute Code of Ethics and Standards of Practice within the programme.
+These programmes position students to obtain the Chartered Financial Analyst® designation, which has become the most respected and recognised investment credential in the world.

-The Bachelor of Commerce degree, majoring in Finance, provides students with a strong foundation in corporate finance, financial markets and institutions, and investment analysis.
-The program covers a wide variety of challenging topics included in the CFA Exam Level I, Level II and Level III curricula.
+The BCom, majoring in Finance and MBus majoring in Financial Management, provide students with a strong foundation in corporate finance, financial markets and institutions, and investment analysis.
+These programmes cover a wide variety of challenging topics included in the CFA Exam Level I, Level II and Level III curricula.
 Students are well prepared and encouraged to sit for the CFA exam Level I by the time they graduate from UC.
 Since 2011, most UC-sponsored students passed the CFA Exam Level I on the first try.

 Mapping guide for CFA Exam Level 1 topics

 The following mapping guide includes the CFA Exam Level I topics covered within the Bachelor of Commerce major in Finance program.